WesseloDev/GitAssignment.S1.2024/part2/answers.md

 2. Git - a version control system that's used for managing source code, and can be used for collaborative development.
 3. Maven - a build automation and project management tool that streamlines compilation, testing, packaging and distribution.

+#### 15. What is CI/CD and how can it be used to automate the game development process?
+CI/CD stands for continuous integration and continuous deployment.
+Small code changes are made frequently, and automatic steps taken to make sure that the code is reliable.
+The code is then delievered.
+In the game development process, it can be used to automatically make new builds when you make changes to your code, allowing you to test things a lot quicker, have a history of your builds, or send your builds somewhere like itch or Steam to let beta testers try out your builds.